First Aid Kit (band): Early history

 Sisters Johanna (born 31 October 1990) and Klara (born 8 January 1993) Söderberg are from Enskede, in Stockholm.
-Their father Benkt Söderberg was a member of the Swedish rock pop band Lolita Pop, but quit before Johanna was born and became a teacher of history and religion.
+Their father Benkt Söderberg was a member of the Swedish pop rock band Lolita Pop, but quit before Johanna was born and became a teacher of history and religion.
 Their mother teaches cinematography.

 From childhood, Klara and Johanna were eager singers, giving concerts using a jump rope as a pretend microphone.
 Klara's favorite songs were Judy Garland's songs from The Wizard of Oz and Billie Holiday's version of "Gloomy Sunday", which she sang without much understanding of the English lyrics.
 Klara wrote her first song, "Femton mil i min Barbiebil" [Fifteen Scandinavian miles in my Barbie car], when she was six.

 Klara and Johanna both attended the Internationella Engelska Skolan (International English School) of Enskede.
 Klara applied for admission to Adolf Fredrik's Music School, but was not accepted.

 In 2005, when Klara was 12, a friend introduced her to the band Bright Eyes.
 This led her to country and folk music stars such as Johnny Cash, Bob Dylan, Leonard Cohen, the Carter Family, Louvin Brothers, Townes Van Zandt, Gram Parsons and Emmylou Harris.
 The same year, she received a guitar as a Christmas present and quickly learned to play it.

 Johanna enjoyed a wide range of music, from Britney Spears to German techno.
 When she saw the film O Brother, Where Art Thou? and listened to its soundtrack, she was inspired to sing "Down in the River to Pray" with Klara.
-Fascinated by the result, the two began to sing together, first at home and then as street singers in the Stockholm metro and in front of liquor stores.
+Fascinated by the result, the two began to sing together, first at home and then as street singers in the Stockholm Metro and in front of liquor stores.
 Klara chose the name for their band at age 13 by looking through a dictionary.
 She found the term "first aid kit" and thought it best described what she wanted her music to be.

 Klara and Johanna began to write their own country-folk songs inspired by Devendra Banhart and CocoRosie, among others, without much influence from their parents, who were fonder of Patti Smith, Velvet Underground and the Pixies.
 Their father has said that he was astonished and a little jealous of the ease his daughters had in producing their music.
 The most important advice their father gave them was to sing so loud that even somebody behind a wall could hear it.